 This brochure, which contains both the Annual Security and Fire Safety Reports for the Lawrenceville and Princeton campuses of Rider University, has been produced in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (also known as the Clery Act or Campus Security Act), codified at 20 U.S.C.
 1092(f) as part of the Higher Education Act of 1965 (HEA).
 It is distributed annually via Internet to all Rider students and employees.
 A hard copy brochure is made available to all prospective students and employees upon request.

-Further information about Rider University policies, regulations, fire safety and security services are available at Rider's web site www.rider.edu.
-Employees may also obtain further information from the Human Resources Department.
+Further information about Rider University policies, regulations, fire safety and security services are available online at rider.edu/public-safety.
+Employees may also obtain further information from the Human Resources department.

 Table of Contents